-Records and Monitoring (KCSiE 2020 paragraphs 55, 87,88, 240 to 243, Part Five, Annex B page 100 to 101)
+Records and Monitoring (KCSiE 2021 paragraphs 71 to 72, Part Five, Annex C)

 At The Suthers School, we use the online Safeguarding Portal as accessed on the Nova Gateway.
 We also have a number of safeguarding files which are locked away in a secure cabinet away from all classrooms separate from the main student files.
 Secure delivery of files to transfer destination is arranged and a receipt is obtained to advise the file has been received.
-The Electronic Safeguarding Portal also allows us to record support from external agencies.
+The Electronic Safeguarding Portal also allows us to record support from external agencies including Social Care, Early Help, Police, CAMHS, Health and other services.